 In the UK there is no official guidance on when women should stop breastfeeding their child.
-Breast milk is recommended exclusively for the first 6 months of a child's life and then given alongside others olds from 6 months.
+Breast milk is recommended exclusively for the first 6 months of a child's life.
 There are some however who believe that breastfeeding should continue until a child starts school.

 In the UK more than 73% of mothers breastfeed their baby.
 There are a number of reasons why this is encouraged, One of the main reasons is that it is good for your baby's health.
 Colostrum is the first milk your breast produces after you give birth.It is incredibly high in antibodies.
 It is higher in protein, minerals, salt, Vitamin A, nitrogen, white blood cells and antibodies than normal milk.
 Two to four days after you baby is born mature milk comes in and contains water, fat, carbohydrates, protein, vitamins, minerals, amino acids, enzymes and white blood cells.
 Many of the elements, including the white blood cells simply can't be manufactured.
 So breast milk, with its unique content, helps to protect babies against infections, diarrhoea and vomiting, type 2 diabetes, obesity and cardiovascular disease in adulthood.

 In addition to providing health benefits to babies there are also health benefits for mothers.
 Breastfeeding can lower your chances of breast cancer, ovarian cancer, osteoporosis, cardiovascular disease and obesity.
 It can also help bond baby and mother and certainly it can help save money as it is free compared to formula milk.
 But the debate continues as to when you stop breastfeeding.

 There isn't official guidance on when you should stop.
 So what do the different experts say?